shivannis/xandr-docs-public/xandr-docs/monetize/inventory-standards-and-auditing.md

 - **Sellers**: Auditing may also be done by the network, aggregator, or exchange that represents the publisher.

   > [!NOTE]
   > While we believe that our audited domains are of a high quality, the nature of the internet is such that we cannot provide any guarantee regarding the nature or content of any inventory sold on the platform.
 For questions about this, or to report miscategorized inventory or inventory that should be banned under our blocklist criteria, contact us via [Customer Support](https://help.xandr.com/) and select "Inventory Quality" as the request type.
-(Client login required.)

 ## Standards